opensensorhub/osh-docs/docs/dev/dev-guide.md

 So that we can better evaluate your contribution, please describe your improvements in as much details as you can.
 We'll do our best to process *Pull Request* as fast as possible.

 **Thanks in advance for your contribution!**

-### Eclipse Tips

-##### Update Gradle Settings

-Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the following steps:

-  * Click one of the OSH module project
-  * Select "Gradle > Refresh Gradle Project..." from the context menu